foreachidea/Cubinets/README.md

   - 📌 Column B - value (default), eg.: 140, 600, etc.
   - 📌 Column C - value unit description, eg.: mm, %
   - 📌 Use of other Columns is unconstrained - user is free to use it (or not) for notes, calculations, etc.
+- 📌 Switch to XY plane (top view - table saw/CNC perspective) must be used to design parts.
 - 📌 All parts must be a Cube from Part Workbench; In technical terms - Part_Box.
-- 📌 XY plane (top view - table saw/CNC perspective) must be used to design parts.

 *more info comming soon..*